NCATS-Tangerine/smartBag/README.md

 # Next

 Of course, this is preliminary.
-A few likely next steps:

-* To fit into the Bagit profile mechanism for specifying an extension to the protocol.
-* Code generation.
-Look into the utility and feasibility of:
-  * Generating the smartAPI registry OpenAPI document to make registering services easier.
+There is pelenty of room for
+* Generating different back ends.
-  * Generating more complex queries.
+* Generating more of the Research Object metadata infrastructure like the manifest.
-  * Generating schema objects for return values